daimajia/AndroidImageSlider/README.md

 />
 ```

-There are some default indicators, while,if you want to custom your own indicator:
+There are some default indicators, while, if you want to custom your own indicator:

 ```java
 <com.daimajia.slider.library.Indicators.PagerIndicator